Darkyenus/ResourcePacker/README.md

 **Flags**:
 * `[W]x[H]` - W is width in pixels and H is height in pixels
+* `scaled` - Search parent directories for flags in form of @Nx, where N is positive integer.
+Rasterize additional images with dimensions N times bigger and append @Nx to its name.

 One of them (W or H) can be left blank to infer the size by maintaining ratio.